 The People Behind Our Firm

 Our firm is intentionally small.
 A focused team means the people who evaluate your case are the same people who carry it forward, and that every matter receives senior attention from start to finish.
-You can read more about each member of our team at the following links:
+You can read more about each member of the Elizabeth Franklin-Best, P.C., team at the following links:

-• Elizabeth Franklin-Best — Principal Attorney, who leads our federal trial, appellate, and post-conviction practice.
+- Elizabeth Franklin-Best, Esq. — Principal Attorney, who leads our federal trial, appellate, and post-conviction practice.

-• Christopher Zoukis — Managing Director and a widely recognized authority on federal prison policy and the Federal Bureau of Prisons.
+- Christopher Zoukis, JD, MBA — Managing Director and a widely recognized authority on federal prison policy and the Federal Bureau of Prisons.

-Visit the Our Team page for a complete overview of our team and how we work together.
+Visit the Our Team page for a complete overview of the Elizabeth Franklin-Best P.C. team and how we work together.

 Frequently Asked Questions About Elizabeth Franklin-Best, P.C.